 - Or a million and one other reasons not listed here.

-While I will tell you if your pitch was accepted or not, I won’t go into why.
+While we will tell you if your pitch was accepted or not, we won’t go into why.
 Why not?
-Because if I did, I’d spend most of my time only doing that.
+Because if we did, we’d spend most of our time only doing that.
 You are always welcome to send in another pitch later with a different idea.

-In our email exchange, we’ll hammer out details like deadlines and any questions either of us have.
+In our email exchange, we’ll hammer out details like deadlines and any questions either of us has.
 Here are some details that will stay constant:

 Google Doc or Word Doc are the preferred formats to send in your work.

 Your piece must be unique and never published anywhere else prior to the publication date.
 If you want to submit it to other outlets after that date, you may do so 90 days after it goes live.

 Once you send it over, we will lightly edit it or send it back to you if we think it needs more editing.
 Send in your best: spell check, proofread, correct grammar errors.
 If we can’t read it, we’re sending it back.